William T. Dillard II

-William T. Dillard II (born 1945) is an American heir and businessman.
-He serves as chairman and chief executive officer of Dillard's (NYSE:DDS).
+William T. Dillard II (born 1945) is an American heir and businessman, and chairman and chief executive officer of Dillard's (NYSE:DDS).

 Early life

 William T. Dillard was born in 1945.
 His father was William T. Dillard (1914 – 2002), founder of Dillard's.
-He graduated from the University of Arkansas with a Bachelor of Business Administration and later received an M.B.A. from the Harvard Business School.
+He graduated from the University of Arkansas with a Bachelor of Business Administration and later received an M.B.A from the Harvard Business School.